jetnew/academicpages/_posts/2020-12-23-interactive-vision.md

 <figure align="center">
     <img src='/images/interactive-vision/feed-forward-vision.jpg' alt='missing' />
-    <figcaption>Figure 1: The classical view of hierarchical feed-forward processing (Herzog and Clarke).</figcaption>
+    <figcaption align="center">Figure 1: The classical view of hierarchical feed-forward processing (Herzog and Clarke).</figcaption>
 </figure>

 The dependency relation, described as the “classical view of hierarchical feed-forward processing” (Medathati, Neumann and Masson) in Figure 1, can be illustrated through the propagation of signals from the initial retinal stages, to the lateral geniculate nucleus (LGN), to the later visual cortical processing stages (e.g. V1, V2) (Churchland, Ramachandran and Sejnowski 24).
 The dependency relation implicates that vision operates independently of other sensory modalities, such as learning and motor execution.
 However, Churchland argues that what we see at any given moment is only the “visual semi-world”, a partially elaborated representation of the visual scene, based on what is immediately relevant to us, because visual perception evolved from the organism’s need to excel in survival.
 By attending only to immediately relevant segments of the visual scene, the theory of interactive vision states that we construct only a partially elaborated representation of the visual world in our visual perception.